Ironman552r/IASL/README.md

 ### index.html

 index.html is a connection to canvas.js.
-This index.html  executes the file canvas.js which is where you can write your own code.
+This index.html  executes the file canvas.js

 ### canvas.js